|

 however chrome has a much slicker surface for less friction.

-piston and cylinder are manufactured as a matched set, you
+ABC type piston and cylinder are manufactured as a matched

-can not purchased a piston or cylinder separately.
+you can not purchase a piston or cylinder separately.

 |